openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 You can remove values from lists using the removal override style syntax.
 Specifying a value for removal causes all occurrences of that value to be removed from the variable.
+Unlike ":append" and ":prepend", there is no need to add a leading or trailing space to the value.

 When you use this syntax, BitBake expects one or more strings.
 Surrounding spaces and spacing are preserved.
 Here is an example::